 The kit is particularly popular with

-The standard frequency range of the 85033 SMA calibration and verification kit is DC-7 GHz.
+The kit is available with upper frequency limits of 7, 8, 9, 10, 11, 12 or 20 GHz.
 The loads will have a return loss of at least 32 dB to 7 GHz, and the phase of the calibration standards will follow the mathematical model within the accuracy given in the specifications.
-We can produce kits to 8, 9, 10 11 or 12 GHz, at increasing cost.
-These have higher frequency loads and other changes which make operation at higher frequencies possible.
 We can also give calibration data at user requested frequencies - e.g. 10.368 GHz is commonly requested.
 Please contact us about this for the price and availability.

 VNAs manufactured by the following companies are fully supported.